-Tampa Speeding Accident Attorneys
+Tampa Speeding Accident Lawyer

 Of all the different ways a car crash can happen, excessive speed is consistently the most common factor.
 According to a National Transportation Safety Board study, speeding is responsible for about 31% of traffic fatalities, which makes speeding as deadly as drunk driving.
 But while drinking and driving gets a lot of attention and is viewed as morally wrong, speeding isn’t often thought of as such a dangerous activity.
 This is because most people think of speeding as going a little bit over the speed limit, but we’ve all seen drivers fly by at an unsafe speed and immediately recognize what a danger they pose.
 “That maniac is going to kill somebody,” we think, and tragically, this does happen more often than people realize.